allegro/axion-release-plugin/docs/configuration/ci_servers.rst

 Setting pushTagsOnly ensures that git will not throw an error by attempting to push commits while not working on a branch.

+To use the :ref:`versionWithBranch` version creator from Jenkins, you need to override the default behavior of the Jenkins git plugin to avoid the 'detached-head' state.
+In the Git section of the job configuration page, add the 'Additional Behaviour' called 'Check out to specific local branch' and enter your branch name.

 Bamboo
 ------